 A woman lays flowers on the casket of a loved one who died a wrongful death.

 When the unimaginable happens, the aftermath can be a maze of emotions, legal complexities, and uncertainty.
-Trusting your wrongful death claim to a dedicated wrongful death lawyer in Maine is important for obtaining justice and finding support and guidance during such a challenging time.
-Our team at Lowry & Associates is committed to helping you through every step.
+Trusting your claim to a dedicated wrongful death lawyer in Maine is important for obtaining justice and finding support and guidance during such a challenging time.
+Our team at Lowry Law is committed to helping you through every step.
+Learn more during a free case review.

 Get Your FREE Case Review